Basic syntax

 Scale factor

 When creating blocks to print for unplugged activities.
 Use the scale_factor instruction to ensure that all blocks have the same size connectors.
 The scale factor can be specified on the first script and all subsequent scrips, in a multi-script conversion, will use the same scale factor.
 Prefix the script with "-- scale_factor: " to specify the desired scale factor.
-NOTE: value must be an integer

 If you are unsure what scale factor to use.
 Convert the longest block first and then check the scale factor it was created with on the My Account/Conversions page and use that scale factor on subsequent conversions.